-A new Housing Allocations Scheme was implemented by the Council in April 2017.
+A new Housing Allocation Scheme was implemented by the Council in April 2017.
 This has simplified the process for assessing those who are in greatest need of social housing.
-A summary of the scheme can be found at https://www.birmingham.gov.uk/allocation-scheme.
+A summary of the scheme provides further detail.

 The scheme will be formally reviewed every 12 months to ensure that the strategic aims are being met and to review the equality impact assessment.